fbpx

 You will need to give yourself more time and start planning in advance if you’re going on a trip, no matter how long you will be gone.

-1. How many days you will be gone for?Β Β
+How many days you will be gone for?

-You’ll want to give yourself some buffer days and plan for several days of extra supplies.Β If you are headed out to a beach destination, sand, saltwater, and sweat can be tough on things like insulin pumps and aide in CGMs falling off.Β A good rule of thumb is to bring 2-3 days of extra supplies per week.Β Β
+You’ll want to give yourself some buffer days and plan for several days of extra supplies.
+If you are headed out to a beach destination, sand, saltwater, and sweat can be tough on things like insulin pumps and aide in CGMs falling off.
+A good rule of thumb is to bring 2 days of extra supplies for a week.

-Reach out to your the Endo a month or two prior to your first trip, it may take them some time to get you the letter, so don’t wait until the last minute.Β Let them know you and your Type 1 are going on a trip and would like a letter from them.Β This letter will act as back-up when going through TSA security, if they try to deny you brining things through security.Β The letter should include the life threatening severity of Type 1 Diabetes, the requirement to bring and have access to juice and snacks at all times, and the authorization of medical equipment and prescriptions.Β
+Reach out to your the Endo a month or two prior to your first trip, it may take them some time to get you the letter, so don’t wait until the last minute.
+Let them know you and your Type 1 are going on a trip and would like a letter from them.
+This letter will act as back-up when going through TSA security, if they try to deny you brining things through security.
+The letter should include the life threatening severity of Type 1 Diabetes, the requirement to bring and have access to juice and snacks at all times, and the authorization of medical equipment and prescriptions.
+We have never had to use this letter, but it is good to have on hand, since you’ll find the TSA in each airport has different rules and methods.

 Back up to your back up